opuadm/Lebirun/README.md

 # !!
 IMPORTANT INFO !!
-### This OS might get recreated in C, so no progress for now.
+### This OS is currently being recreated in C and Assembly.
+Please check "Unstable" branch for updates.